-We have multiple pricing models which now include percentage of spend models in addition to cost-perclick, cost-per-install and cost-per-impression pricing models.
+We have multiple pricing models which include percentage of spend models, as well as cost-perclick, and cost-per-impression pricing models.

-Cost-per-click, cost-per-install and cost-per-impression pricing models
+Cost-per-click and cost-per-impression pricing models

-We recognize revenues when we transfer control of promised services directly to our clients or to advertising agencies, which we collectively refer to as our clients, in an amount that reflects the consideration to which we expect to be entitled to in exchange for those services.
+We recognize revenues when we transfer control of promised services directly to our clients in an amount that reflects the consideration to which we expect to be entitled to in exchange for those services.

-For campaigns priced on a cost-per-click, cost-per-install basis, we bill our clients when a user clicks on an advertisement we deliver or installs an application by clicking on an advertisement we delivered, respectively.
-For these pricing models, we recognize revenue when a user clicks on an advertisement or installs an application, as we consider the delivery of clicks or installs our performance obligation.
+For campaigns priced on a cost-per-click, we bill our clients when a user clicks on an advertisement we deliver or installs an application by clicking on an advertisement we delivered, respectively.
+For these pricing models, we recognize revenue when a user clicks on an advertisement, as we consider the delivery of clicks our performance obligation.